gornskew/lisply-mcp/lisp-eval-examples.md

 # Lisp Evaluation Examples with Gendl

-The Gendl MCP wrapper provides a `lisp_eval` tool that allows you to evaluate Lisp code directly within the Gendl environment.
-This document provides examples of how to use this feature.
+The Lisply MCP wrapper provides a `lisp_eval` tool that allows you to evaluate Lisp code directly within the backend "Lisply-compliant" environment.
+The default environment configured with lisply-mcp is Gendl.
+This document provides examples of how to use this default Gendl backend.

 ## Basic Lisp Evaluation